 2000 Million people have no access to clean water

 I have written before about your right to clean drinking water.
-Now, in January of 2018, I come across this sad news.
+Now, in January 2018, I come across this sad news.
 2000 million people have no clean water?
 That is a staggering figure, don’t you think?
 This is new data from the World Health Organization.

 A large part of our body is made up of water.
 This fact should make one realize the importance of daily clean drinking water.
 We need it to survive.
 Small children suffer the most if this basic element is missing in their daily lives.

 To have no clean water also poses a sanitary problem.
 Each day some 800 children, younger than 5 years old, die of the consequences of not having clean drinking water.
-Illnesses like cholera, dysentery and intestinal diseases, which are transmitted through water, being one of the main reasons.
+Illnesses like cholera, dysentery and intestinal diseases, which are transmitted through water, being one of the primary reasons.
 Diarrhea is the second cause worldwide of death.

 Open air toilets

 Globally this has improved.
 Data from 2000 to 2015 documents this lack of proper facilities has dropped from 20% to 12%.
 Some countries are doing their best to improve this situation.
-Big improvements can be observed In Ethiopia, open-air toilets have been reduced from 80% to 27% in those 15 years.
+Enormous improvements can be observed In Ethiopia, open-air toilets have been reduced from 80% to 27% in those 15 years.

-In Angola, basic access to clean drinking water has been significantly increased but there is still a 40% difference between people living in big cities or rural areas.
+In Angola, basic access to clean drinking water has been significantly increased, but there is still a 40% difference between people living in big cities or rural areas.

 Safe management of water